scbrock/COVID-19-Data-Visualization/README.md

 ```
 git clone https://github.com/scbrock/COVID-19-Data-Visualization.git
 ```
 Then run the merged.py locally to start the Dashboard.
-After running the Python file, a localhost address will be generated.
-Please copy the address to Chrome browser.
-The check list of neccessary packages is provided in the requirement.txt.
+(The check list of neccessary packages is provided in the requirement.txt.)
 ```
 python3 merged.py
 ```
+After running the Python file, a localhost address will be generated.
+Please copy the address to Chrome browser.
 ## Usage
 Here is supposed to be some screenshots and other description for the dashboard.